ker2x/DearDiary/Writerside/topics/pma.md

 retn
 ```

-- it jump directy to the end of our main.
+- it jumps directly to the end of our main.
   Therefore, because eax = 0, we get something like : ```if(argc != 2) { return 0; }```
-- our "malware" wont work without argument.
+- our "malware" won't work without argument.
 It's probably a security measure because this is a fake malware for educational purpose.

 What's happening if argc = 2 ?
 ```